-Once you have found a long tail search term you would like to start ranking for, you should put some effort into discovering whether or not the search volume of your chosen focus keyword is high.
-We will be the first to admit, Google has made this really hard.
-The only way to know ‘for sure’ how often a search term is used, is by having an active and alive AdWords account and by bidding on the search term of your choice.
-We understand this is a bit too difficult and expensive for most of you (we honestly hardly ever do this).
+Once you have found a long-tail search term you want to rank for, you should put some effort into discovering whether or not there are many searches for that keyword or phrase – the search volume.
+We will be the first to admit; Google has made this really hard.
+The only way to know for sure how often a search term is used is to have an active AdWords account and bid on the search term of your choice.
+We understand this is a bit too difficult and expensive for most of you (we hardly ever do this ourselves).

-Not to worry, using Google Trends should give at least some idea, in a creative way, about search volume.
-Google Trends allows you to compare the search volume between two search terms over time.
-This will give some insights in the volume of the search terms people use (always relative to another term).
+Not to worry, using Google Trends should give you at least some idea, in a creative way, about search volume.
+Google Trends allows you to compare the search volume between two search terms over a certain time.
+This will give some insight into the volume of the search terms people use, relative to other terms.

 If you already have some (blog) posts that rank well for good terms, you will know how many visitors these posts attract.
-Using Google Trends to compare the focus keywords of older posts (of which at least the number of visitors to your website is known) with the focus keyword you have in mind for your new post, could give you some idea about the potential of traffic this new focus keyword could have.
-Make sure to choose older posts that are most similar to the post you’re planning to write: if you’re planning to choose a long tail keyword, compare posts with long tail focus keywords as well.
+Using Google Trends to compare the focus keyphrases of older posts (which you can view the statistics for) with the focus keyphrase you have in mind for your new post, could give you some idea about the potential traffic this new keyphrase could bring.
+Make sure to choose older posts that are most similar to the post you’re planning to write: if you’re planning to choose a long-tail keyword, compare posts with long-tail keywords as well.

-For instance, this post about focus keywords could be compared to a post about snippet previews, a very related feature of the WordPress SEO plugin we wrote about before:
+For instance, this post about the focus keyphrase could be compared with a post about snippet previews, a related feature of the WordPress SEO plugin we already wrote about:

 As you can see the traffic is comparable, we know the search traffic to our snippet preview post is reasonably good, so we know it’s worth optimizing for.

-Using Google Trends to compare between your old focus keywords and the one you would like to choose will give you some insights about the prospects for your focus keyword.
+Using Google Trends to compare your old focus keyphrase or keyword and the one you want to use will give you some insights about the prospects for your focus keyphrase.

-Another way to use Google Trends is when you are doubting between a number of (long tail) focus keywords.
-Google Trends will easily show you what search term will have the highest search volume (compared to another).
-Google Trends will help you decide which long tail keyword is most common in the search engines.
+Another good way to use Google Trends is when you are considering a number of (long-tail) focus keywords.
+Because it will easily show you which search term will have the highest search volume compared to another.
+Therefore, it will help you decide which long-tail keyword is most commonly used in search.

 Google your proposed focus keyword!

-Apart from knowing which search terms are actually used by people, you need to know whether or not your idea for your post or page fits the desires and expectations of the people who use the search terms.
-The best way to find out whether or not your content fits these desires is to Google your proposed (sets of) keywords yourself.
+Apart from knowing which search terms are actually used by people, you need to know whether or not your idea for your post or page fits the needs and expectations of the people who use these search terms.
+The best way to find out whether or not your content meets their needs is to Google your proposed (sets of) keywords yourself.

 Take the time to look at the first two result pages.
-Are the articles Google shows of the same character that your article will be like?
-Does your website fit between the results shown in these result pages?
-If you decide to write your blogpost or page, while optimizing for this exact focus keyword, you are aiming for a display of your page amongst these.
+Are the articles in the Google results of similar character to your article?
+Could your article fit the results shown in these search pages?
+If you decide to write your blog post or page, while optimizing for this exact focus keyword, you are aiming to get your post amongst these results.

 For instance, when we wrote this post and Googled our chosen focus keyword, we saw we’d be competing with ourselves:

-Make sure to use the content of the result pages as an inspiration for your blogpost.
-Are there any useful ideas (we are NOT encouraging to copy content, merely to see whether you perhaps missed some information or arguments for your own blogpost)?
+Be sure to use the content of the result pages as an inspiration for your blog post.
+Are there any useful ideas?
+We are NOT encouraging you to copy content, merely to see whether you perhaps missed some information or arguments for your own blog post.
 But more importantly: how can you make sure your post will stand out?
-In what way could your post be better, funnier, more original than the post presently displayed in the result pages.
-Try to think of content that will make the audience click and share!
+In what way could your post be better, funnier, more original than the post presently displayed in the result pages?
+Try to come up with content that will make the audience click and share!

 Conclusion: picking a focus keyword is not easy

-Choosing a perfect focus keyword is not an exact science.
+Choosing a perfect focus keyword or keyphrase is not an exact science.
 You should aim for a combination of words that are actually used by a search audience.
-Aim for a focus keyword that is relatively high on volume and aim for one that will fit your audience.
+Aim for a keyphrase that is relatively high in volume and one that will suit your audience.

-We have quite a bit more content: you can read about keyword research, content writing and improving your site structure.
-We’ve also combined all of these different topics into one eBook on Content SEO.
-If you want a specific post, your best next is Marieke’s post:
+We have lots more articles on this subject: you can read about keyword research, content writing and improving your site structure.
+We’ve also combined all of these different topics into an SEO copywriting course.
+If you want a specific post, your best choice is Marieke’s post: